FAQ's for Curious Parents

 How many years does it take to get to a basic level of fluency?

 We must speak in hours and not days, weeks, or months if we want to be honest and precise.
-Someone who takes one hour a week will not learn the same as someone taking five hours a week, so we cannot talk in weeks or months.
+Someone practicing Spanish for one hour a week will not acquire the language at the same speed as someone practicing Spanish for five hours a week.
+Just like improving your tennis game or learning to swim.

 We strive to make the most of the time we have in order to give ultimate progress.